-W&B assists Moixa in their partnership with Itochu Corporation
+W&B assists Moixa in its partnership with Itochu Corporation

 Itochu has sold thousands of units of the “Smart Star” home battery systems through its distribution network in Japan and, in the near future, will be installing GridShare as standard specification on products.
 This technology will save customers money by using artificial intelligence to optimise the performance of their battery based on their patterns of behaviour, the weather conditions and market prices.
 Itochu, a Fortune 500 company, will also help fund international expansion by investing £5 million in Moixa, adding to its investments in leading British companies such as Paul Smith and Kwik Fit.